xieweiAlex/English_Learning/words-review.md

 Some INTJs are emotionally **labile** and constantly turning to others for support. -
 there is a huge **latent** desire in the population to understand Bitcoin. -
 **slapstick comedy** -
-Slapstick comedy is a type of physical comedy that relies on exaggerated, often violent actions and movements to create humor.
-It often involves characters falling, tripping, and getting hit or hit by objects in a comical manner.
-It also includes elements of surprise, absurdity, and exaggeration to create laughter.
-Slapstick comedy is often associated with silent films and vaudeville performances, but it is still used in modern comedy films and television shows.
-It is similar to other forms of physical comedy, such as clowning and physical theater, but it is distinct in its use of exaggerated and often painful physical actions for comedic effect.

 ## words-September.md ##
 words/2023/words-September.md